 For instance, when Bernie is asked philosophical questions about (democratic) socialism, he answers with concrete lists of injustices like income inequality, people without health insurance, and global warming.
 Of course, Clinton and Pelosi would not dispute the diagnoses.
 They see the problems too.
 So what matters is how Bernie moves from the claim that ‘millions of people are uninsured’ to the claim ‘We must pass a Medicare-for-all healthcare system’.
 Does ideology justify the leap?

 I am always perplexed when I talk to self-proclaimed ‘real socialists’ who are staunch Bernie supporters.
 It is odd because Bernie Sanders is plainly not a socialist.
 It would be extremely easy to outflank him on the left.
-Mike Gravel is doing just that—and even Elizabeth Warren on some issues.
 Where are the candidates who call for the nationalization of all production?
 The abolition of private property?
 Where are the communists?
 Why doesn’t Bernie support prison abolition, open borders, or…socialism?
 How do leftists justify supporting a candidate who doesn’t share their values?

 The point is that, when we pan the camera out to see the left more broadly, Bernie and his supporters embrace a politics that shares far more with Pelosi’s Democratic Party than with the socialisms, communisms, and anarchisms further out on the spectrum.
 Many have noticed that ‘Social Democrat’ is a far more accurate label for Bernie than anything involving the term ‘socialist’.
 Bernie is a statist who wants to grow welfare programs within a society that remains, at least in the short and medium term, broadly capitalistic.
 Within a certain frame, he is a moderate.